 New houses, townhouses and units (class 1 and 2 buildings) must have energy efficient globes installed to a minimum of 80% of the total fixed light fittings, including balconies, decks and attached garages.

-Alternatively, new houses, townhouses and units can adopt the minimum number of Watts per square metre allowed under the energy efficient lighting section of the National Construction Code.
+Alternatively, new houses, townhouses and units can adopt the minimum lighting levels (expressed as number of Watts per square metre of floor area) allowed under the energy efficient lighting section of the National Construction Code.

 For an existing house, townhouse or unit undergoing an alteration or extension, the energy efficient lighting requirement applies to the area covered by the new building work.